How to Overcome Symptoms of Childhood Trauma in 2026

 Table of Contents

 Childhood is ideally a time of joy, learning, and innocence.
 For many, it carries the heavy burden of traumatic or abusive experiences.
-Whether you’ve recently awakened to your past experiences or you’ve known about your past and want to unravel the effects of your early trauma, this post can help you understand how your experiences with abuse and trauma are hindering your adulthood.
+Whether you’ve recently awakened to your past experiences or you’ve known about your past and want to unravel the effects of your childhood trauma, this post can help you both to identify the symptoms of childhood trauma in adulthood and to learn how to overcome it. .

-This article will cover what trauma looks like, how unprocessed trauma can affect you, how trauma can lead to self-sabotage, a short quiz to determine if your childhood trauma is holding you back in life, and how to cope with your experiences to live a more fulfilling, happy life.
+Specifically, this article will cover what childhood trauma looks like, what ACES are, and how they measure childhood trauma, how unprocessed trauma can affect you, how childhood trauma can lead to self-sabotage, a free test to determine if your childhood trauma is affecting you in adulthood, and how to cope with your experiences to live a more fulfilling, happy life.

 What does childhood trauma look like?

-• Emotional abuse: This includes consistent belittling, shaming, and humiliating you.
+• Emotional abuse: This includes consistently belittling, shaming, and humiliating you.

 • Physical abuse: Any form of physical harm intentionally inflicted on you.